College of Education and Behavioral Sciences

 The following policy applies only to graduate certification-only programs, endorsement programs, Planned Fifth-Year (Rank II) programs, and Planned Sixth Year (Rank I) programs:

 Course work for programs leading to certification in professional education must be aligned with current standards.
 Some older courses are not aligned with current standards, and thus it may not be appropriate to count them in a student's program.
 Generally speaking, courses used to satisfy program requirements in programs leading to professional education certification should be no more than 10 years old at the time that the certification program is written.
-Decisions about whether older courses may be used will be made on a case-by-case basis by the department head of the student's major.
+Decisions about whether older courses may be used will be made on a case-by-case basis by the department chair of the student's major.
 Students may be required to demonstrate proficiency related to current course content if they wish to satisfy program requirements using courses taken more than 10 years prior to when the student's program of studies is written.
 All requirements for graduate certification-only, endorsement, Planned Fifth-Year, and Planned Sixth-Year programs must be completed within 10 years from the date when the program was written.
-Students may request an extension, which must be approved by the Dean of the College of Education and Behavioral Sciences on recommendation of the department head.
+Students may request an extension, which must be approved by the Dean of the College of Education and Behavioral Sciences on recommendation of the department chair.

 If the Commonwealth of Kentucky makes changes in certification requirements, students seeking certification may be required to modify their programs of study to meet the new requirements.